Naviyaa/Eatery-Landing-Page/README.md

 # css-template-eatery
-A website for a restaurant using a CSS template
+A landing page for a restaurant using a CSS template